I always thought speed reading was a scam.

-That means more information and input is going into your brain at a faster rate.
-That means more stimulation.
+That means more information and input is going into your brain at a faster rate, and that means more stimulation.

 This is actually a really good thing because it helps you stay more focused.
 It’s easy to zone out and get bored when you only read 150 or 200 words per minute.
 Try zoning out while you’re reading 1,000 words per minute!
 I find it impossible to do so.

-If all you do are the two simple speed reading exercises we’ve covered here every day for 5 minutes a day, over the course of 30 days you will dramatically improve your ability to concentrate while reading — and, if you’re an average or below-average reader now, you will easily triple your reading speed.
+If all you do are the two simple speed reading exercises we’ve covered here every day for 5 minutes, over the course of 30 days you will dramatically improve your ability to concentrate while reading—and, if you’re an average or below-average reader now, you will easily triple your reading speed.

 For your first week of practice, just read the easy stuff.

 After the first week, you can start reading more challenging books during your practices session.
 Again, you’re not supposed to comprehend everything during practice.
-The reason you want to practice speed reading exercises with a variety of types of reading material is because you’re building a habit.
+The reason you want to practice speed reading exercises with a variety of reading materials is because you’re building a habit.

 Also, make sure to practice a lot with the types of material you read most frequently.
 If you’re constantly reading on a computer screen for work, practice speed reading on a computer screen after your first week of training.

 In case you’re curious, there are over 2500 words in this article.
 That means that the average reader finished reading the article in 10-12 minutes.
 By comparison, a speed reader would have been finished in just 3 minutes with even better comprehension.